ministryofjustice/mojfile-uploader/README.md

 The scripts for easy automation of these tasks can be found in the [Mojfile S3 bucket setup repo](https://github.com/ministryofjustice/mojfile-s3-bucket-setup) However, those scripts assume that an IAM *user* will authenticate to the S3 bucket.
 In production, IAM *roles* will be used, such that the container in which the application is running is granted (or not) appropriate permissions to operate on the S3 bucket.

+## Note on AWS Credentials

+These are no longer needed in production as we now use roles.
+They are still required if you want to run the application locally.
+They are picked up automatically by `aws-sdk` if you use the environment variables set in `env.example`.

-## Run
+## Run Locally

 ```
 cp .env.example .env
-# ... and update the details in that file with the credentials created above
+# update the details in that file with the credentials created above
+# remove the `export` commands
 docker-compose build
 docker-compose up
 ```

+It does not need the `.env` file in the production container.

 ## Scanner endpoint